The Old Claypit

 Alternative Accessible Route *

-Skipping step 3, follow Landmere Lane until you reach Compton Acres (road).
-Continue on step 5.
+Skipping step 3 and 4, follow Landmere Lane until you reach Compton Acres (road).
+Continue on Step 5.

 Is there a problem with this route?
 Or maybe the formatting of this page?